MuhtasimTanmoy/notebook/Security/Terms.md

 # Secrecy

-In cryptography, forward secrecy = perfect forward secrecy, backward secrecy = future secrecy.
+In cryptography,
+- Forward secrecy = Perfect Forward Secrecy,
+- Backward secrecy = Future Secrecy.

 First, recall some background.
 The above terms are often discussed in the setting of secure channel establishment protocols, e.g., TLS, Signal, etc. In such a protocol, consider two parties, a client and a server, try to communicate with each other securely.
 The server (and the client if client-authentication is needed) is granted a certificate that shows its public key, and the server (and the client) itself knows the corresponding private key (a.k.a. the long-term secret).
 They essentially use the long-term secret and some randomness to compute and share a secret session key (only used within a session) and establish a secure communication channel based on the session key, e.g., using an authenticated encryption (with associated data) scheme.